google/applied-computing-series/ac1/_sources/importing_and_exporting_data/importing_data.rst

 Up to this point, you have been dealing with data entirely within Sheets.
 However, when you start tackling problems on real-world datasets, you will likely have to fetch the data yourself.
-Most of the data you will deal with is stored in online repositories such as GitHub or Google Drive.
+Most of the data you will deal with in this section is stored in online repositories such as GitHub or Google Drive.

 The most common file format that is used with spreadsheets is a **delimited file**, in which: